 Australia Budget Travel Guide: Money-Saving Tips

-Backpacking to Australia can be one of the astonishing experiences, check out these money-saving tips you can consider before traveling to Australia:
+Backpacking to Australia can be one of the most astonishing experiences, check out these money-saving tips you can consider before traveling to Australia:

 - Accommodation in Australia is a little expensive there, consider approx $100 for hotel accommodations for a night, however, the neighborhoods Brisbane, Hobart, and Melbourne are cheaper than the rest.
 Hotels also cost around $30 per night.